reactjs/react.dev/src/content/blog/2024/04/25/react-19.md

 For more details see [Resource Preloading APIs](/reference/react-dom#resource-preloading-apis).

-### Compatability with third-party scripts and extensions {/*compatability-with-third-party-scripts-and-extensions*/}
+### Compatibility with third-party scripts and extensions {/*compatibility-with-third-party-scripts-and-extensions*/}

 We've improved hydration to account for third-party scripts and browser extensions.